grwells/UofI_AdvRobotics/iRobot_Create3_Setup_Guide/irobot_create3_setup_guide_V1.2.md

 ![topic list output](topic_list.png)

 If there fewer outputs, you may have a network problem blocking connection to the robot.
 Possible solutions may also include sourcing a ROS2 setup script after building the project (see `install/setup.sh` or `install/local_setup.sh`).
-Also make sure that your robot is connected to the same network as the laptop/machine you are running the commmand on.
+Also make sure that your robot is connected to the same network as the laptop/machine you are running the command on.

 ## iRobot Create3 Configuration Guide